zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

 ## useRectangularZoom

-This hook allows directly to manage the zoom in a plot.
-There are 3 steps in order ot implement the zoom:
+This hook allows to directly manage the zoom in a plot.
+There are 3 steps in order to implement the zoom:

 - wrap your plot component in `<PlotController>`
 - add the hook: `const zoom = useRectangularZoom();`